 The adult urinary bladder resides behind the pubic symphysis and has both retroperitoneal and intraperitoneal attachments (Figure 143-1B).
 A working knowledge of this anatomy makes percutaneous bladder manipulation both safe and possible.
 The rectum lies just inferior and posterior to the urinary bladder.
 This relationship must be kept in mind when attempting percutaneous access.
 The bladder dome has peritoneal attachments and access in this area carries the potential for bowel injury and intraperitoneal bladder perforation.

 Multiple major vascular structures, including the common iliac and hypogastric vessels, reside in the bony pelvis alongside the bladder.
 These structures are lateral to the bladder and eccentric percutaneous access may result in troublesome hemorrhage.

-Suprapubic bladder aspiration is the preferred method of urinary sampling and drainage in instances where voided specimens are undesirable or unattainable, and when urethral catheterization is not technically possible or contraindicated.1–10 It offers a means of obtaining an uncontaminated urine ...
+Suprapubic bladder aspiration is the preferred method of urinary sampling and drainage in instances where voided specimens are undesirable or unattainable, and when urethral catheterization is not technically possible or contraindicated.1–10 It offers a means of obtaining an uncontaminated urine sample from ...